neilbacon/esp32_battery/README.md

 1. It still takes ~4s between a motion event and it being reflected in the HA UI.
 2. No MQTT message is generated for the PIR on event that awakens the ESP32.
 A corresponding PIR off MQTT message is generated.
-3. Turning the `stay_awake` switch off and then immediately entering deep sleep, the change of switch state is not reflected in the HA UI (the corresponding MQTT message is not sent).
+3. Turning the `awake` switch off and then immediately entering deep sleep, the change of switch state is not reflected in the HA UI (the corresponding MQTT message is not sent).

 ### Solutions

 1. In `on_boot` we manually send the missing PIR on MQTT message.
 The automatic PIR off MQTT message is transmitted immediately afterwards, so the on duration is very short.
-2. A 300ms delay between turning the `stay_awake` switch off and entering deep sleep appears to be sufficient for the change of switch state to be reflected in the HA UI.
+2. A 300ms delay between turning the `awake` switch off and entering deep sleep appears to be sufficient for the change of switch state to be reflected in the HA UI.
 100ms is not sufficient.

 ### Conclusion